 - Skills and strengths you bring to ERO and the contribution you see yourself making

-The National Induction programme is followed by regional learning and development.
-This will involve the Leadership Partner working alongside their Evaluation Partner, and fully participating in evaluations over the course of the year.
-Opportunities for reflection and ongoing development of evaluation practice will be a planned part of your programme of induction and support.
+The National Induction programme is followed by learning and development in the local offices.
+This involves the Leadership Partner working alongside their Evaluation Partner, and fully participating in evaluations over the course of the year.
+Opportunities for reflection and ongoing development of evaluation practice will be a planned part of the programme of induction and support.

 Review Officers are statutory officers designated under the Education and Training Act 2020, and exercise powers of entry, investigation and reporting through various sections of the Act.
 To be designated and to exercise those powers, the Chief Review Officer must be satisfied that Leadership Partners are both suitably qualified and fit to carry out the work required of a Review Officer and to exercise those powers.
 This includes understanding that each Leadership Partner must abide by ERO’s Code of Conduct and expectations for professional integrity, fairness and confidentiality.
 Discussion about how Leadership Partners apply the Code of Conduct will form part of the induction programme.

 Partners will be initially designated for a year following their induction programme.
 Re-designation will be possible after this time with agreement from ERO and the Leadership Partner.

 While undertaking this professional learning opportunity, Leadership Partners will work with ERO based on a written agreement with their employer, the school’s governing board of trustees.

-Leadership Partners remain in the employment of their school board while on review with an ERO team, and as such, their salary continues to be paid by their employer.
+Leadership Partners remain in the employment of their school board while on review with ERO, and as such, their salary continues to be paid by their employer.

 ERO will cover costs associated with attending the National Induction programme and travel, accommodation, and actual and reasonable costs incurred during the weeks you review with ERO.

-While on review, Leadership Partners will meet with and travel with evaluators to the school (where practical).
+While on review, Leadership Partners will meet with and travel with their Evaluation Partner to the school (where practical).
 If staying away overnight, accommodation will be organised by ERO at a motel/hotel on ERO’s approved list.
-Where applicable, Partners will use their own car to travel to the nearest office, airport, or school and be reimbursed accordingly.
+Where applicable, Leadership Partners will use their own car to travel to the nearest office, airport, or school and be reimbursed accordingly.